XNU

 XNU ("X is Not Unix") is the computer operating system (OS) kernel developed at Apple Inc. since December 1996 for use in the Mac OS X (now macOS) operating system and released as free and open-source software as part of the Darwin OS, which, in addition to being the basis for macOS, is also the basis for iOS, iPadOS, watchOS, visionOS, and tvOS.

 XNU was originally developed by NeXT for the NeXTSTEP operating system.
-It was a hybrid kernel derived from version 2.5 of the Mach kernel developed at Carnegie Mellon University, which incorporated the bulk of the 4.3BSD kernel modified to run atop Mach primitives, along with an application programming interface (API) in Objective-C for writing drivers named DriverKit.
+It was a hybrid kernel derived from version 2.5 of the Mach kernel, developed at Carnegie Mellon University, which incorporated the bulk of the 4.3BSD kernel modified to run atop Mach primitives, along with an application programming interface (API) in Objective-C for writing drivers named DriverKit.

 After Apple acquired NeXT, the kernel was updated with code derived from OSF MK 7.3 from OSF, and the FreeBSD project, and the DriverKit was replaced with new API on a restricted subset of C++ (based on Embedded C++) named IOKit.

-By keeping the BSD kernel into the third part of XNU, XNU became UNIX-based when macOS achieved UNIX certification under the Single UNIX Specification (SUS) by The Open Group.
+macOS achieved UNIX certification in 2007 with the release of Mac OS X 10.5 Leopard under the Single UNIX Specification (SUS) by The Open Group.
 Despite this, Apple retained the original 'XNU' name, which stands for 'X is Not Unix,' a relic from its NeXTSTEP origins before macOS was UNIX-certified.
 This has led to confusion, as the name suggests that XNU is separate from UNIX, even though macOS, as a whole, is officially recognized as a UNIX operating system.

 Kernel design

-XNU is a hybrid kernel, containing features of both monolithic kernels and microkernels, attempting to make the best use of both technologies, such as the message passing ability of microkernels enabling greater modularity and larger portions of the OS to benefit from memory protection, and retaining the speed of monolithic kernels for some critical tasks.
+XNU is a hybrid kernel, containing features of both monolithic kernels and microkernels.

-As of 2021, XNU runs on ARM64 and x86-64 processors, both one processor and symmetric multiprocessing (SMP) models.
-PowerPC support was removed as of the version in Mac OS X Snow Leopard.
-Support for IA-32 was removed as of the version in Mac OS X Lion; support for 32-bit ARM was removed as of the version in iOS 11.
+As of July 2026, XNU runs on ARM64 and x86-64 processors.
+PowerPC support was removed as of the Mac OS X Snow Leopard kernel.
+Support for IA-32 was removed as of the Mac OS X Lion kernel; support for 32-bit ARM was removed as of iOS 11.
+Support for x86-64 was removed as of the macOS Golden Gate kernel, but remains in the kernel of the current release, macOS Tahoe.